JaineshPathak/CSC8502-Graphics/README.md

 # CSC8502 - Elden Ring Theme

-A part of CSC8502 Coursework, Newcastle University.
-NCLGL library framework was provided by the University.
-The task was to make an Elden Ring style level in OpenGL and C++.

-I exported the meshes with animations from Unity to the .msh format accepted by NCLGL library framework.
+The task was to make an fantasy style level in OpenGL and C++.
+I exported the meshes with animations from Unity to the format accepted by NCLGL library framework.

-The framework was provided by Rich Davison.
+​The terrain was made in Unity and I exported its heightmap, splatmap and using its heightmap to make the terrain mesh.
+The splatmap was used for blending different textures with the help of shader.

 # Source Code Files to look at
 The main sourse code is inside the "Blank Project" folder (sorry for misleading name).
 The rest of the folder are tutorials provided by University.